Idempotent Requests

 Here are some unique pieces constraints you should be aware of especially if you are not using the sdk:

-2. An inconsistent request body compared to the initial request will return a 422 Unprocessable Entity error.
+error. - An inconsistent request body compared to the initial request will return a

-3. A ongoing processing of the initial request that hasn’t yet responded will result in a 409 Conflict error.
-This will include a Retry-After header.
+error. - A ongoing processing of the initial request that hasn’t yet responded will result in a

 Results will not saved if an API request is invalid.